TheRealAlexV/steamdeck-scripts/README.md

 - `Sleep Inhibitor`: Keeps the Deck from going to sleep when an active ssh connection or vscode session is going.
 - `Pipewire Fix`: Fixes an issue where audio won't return after coming back from sleep.
 - `Sudo NoPasswd`: Makes sudo on the deck account not require a password every time.
+- `auto-cpufreq`: Automatically optimize cpu speed and power with auto-cpufreq.

 # Install